awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 The following are the possible target types:

 `instance`
-The targets are specified by instance ID\.
+The targets are specified by instance ID\, and the source is the client IP address and port\.

 `ip`
-The targets are specified by IP address\.
+The targets are specified by IP address\, and the source is the private IP addresses of the load balancer nodes\.

 When the target type is `ip`, you can specify IP addresses from one of the following CIDR blocks:
 + The subnets of the VPC for the target group